hellotrei/react-native-aaiios-liveness-sdk/README.md

 <div><img src="./imgs/img-framework.jpg" width="800px"  /></div>

+4. Add `-ObjC` to the other linker flag in the project configuration.

-4. In Xcode, add camera and motion sensor (gyroscope) usage description in `Info.plist` as bellow.
+5. In Xcode, add camera and motion sensor (gyroscope) usage description in `Info.plist` as bellow.
 Ignore this step if you have added those.

    ```xml
    <key>NSCameraUsageDescription</key>